wpotiant/sonar-examples/README.md

 ## DEPRECATED

 This repository is DEPRECATED and will be soon replaced by :
-* https://github.com/SonarSource/sonar-scanning-examples : show how to use the SonarQube Scanners
+* https://github.com/SonarSource/sonar-scanning-examples : show how to use the SonarQube Scanners : In Progress
-* https://github.com/SonarSource/sonar-custom-rules-examples : show how to write custom rules
+* https://github.com/SonarSource/sonar-custom-rules-examples : show how to write custom rules : Done
-* https://github.com/SonarSource/sonar-custom-plugin-example : show how to write a SonarQube Plugin compatible with SQ LTS
+* https://github.com/SonarSource/sonar-custom-plugin-example : show how to write a SonarQube Plugin compatible with SQ LTS : Done

 ## Configuration of Projects